 - Close lid and vent.
 Select Manual Pressure and set timer for 18 minutes.
 Allow natural pressure release (10 minutes) not a Quick Release.

 - In a small bowl whisk together the flour, masa harina and remaining 2 cups of water.
 Pour this in the chili mixture, stir to mix in and press the Saute option.
+This will sputter,so if your IP has the option, choose Saute Low, if not cover.
 Set for 10 minutes, stirring often.
 This will thicken considerably.

 - Serve this over hamburgers, hotdogs, French fries, tator tots, or baked potatoes.
 I also like to have diced onions, mustard and dill pickles alongside.